getbubblenow/bubble/docs/remote-launcher.md

 In the "Bubble Type" drop-down box, ensure "Fork Launcher" is selected.

 In the "Fork Host" field, enter the fully-qualified domain name (FQDN) that the Bubble will be known as.
+The FQDN has the form `host.net.domain`, where `host` and `net` identify the Bubble and can be whatever you want (at least 3 characters each), and `domain` is the domain that's been selected in the "Domain" field.

-This should end with whatever domain you have selected below in the "Domain" field.
+For example, if you selected `example.com` in the "Domain" field, you could enter `foo.bar.example.com` as the Fork Host.

 In the "Plan" field, it is recommended to choose the highest-level plan.
 The Remote Launcher requires a decent amount of memory and CPU.

 In the "Domain" field, choose the domain that corresponds to the FQDN you entered in the "Fork Host" field.